Jehfkemsy/Turtle-API/README.md

 ```

 ### POST `/application/apply`
--To insert information from a hacker's application (based on email)
+-To insert information from a hacker's application based on email (needs login token in header)

 - Example request